nosilver4u/ewww-image-optimizer/readme.txt

 * changed: JPG quality setting applies to conversion AND image editing (but not regular optimization), so that you can override the WP default of 82 (it is NOT recommended to increase the quality)
 * added: parallel optimization for Media uploads (original and resizes are done concurrently), turn off under Advanced if it affects site performance

-= 2.8.4 =
-* security fix: remote command execution, please update immediately

-= 2.8.1 =
-* KeyCDN added support for WebP images generated by EWWW I.O. into the Cache Enabler plugin.
-If you are using Cache Enabler, you may wish to use their WebP option instead of Alt WebP Rewriting.
-Works very nicely with CDNs and is a nice simple caching plugin.

 == Contact and Credits ==

 Written by [Shane Bishop](https://ewww.io).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.

 = optipng =

-Copyright (C) 2001-2014 Cosmin Truta and the Contributing Authors.
+Copyright (C) 2001-2017 Cosmin Truta and the Contributing Authors.
 For the purpose of copyright and licensing, the list of Contributing Authors is available in the accompanying AUTHORS file.